What is an Exotic Species?

 How are eBird Exotic Categories assigned?

 Exotics categories are assigned and refined by regional volunteer reviewers in collaboration with eBird Central based on local knowledge, published articles, and birding records committee decisions, where available.
-As of August 2022, the fine-tuning process of assigning accurate eBird Exotic Categories to individual records remains a work-in-progress and is expected to take some time.
+As of early 2023, the fine-tuning process of assigning accurate eBird Exotic Categories to individual records remains a work-in-progress and is expected to take some time.

 What if I only want to "count" native and Naturalized species?